PRA for AI Framework

 Figure 3: An event tree of an example jailbreak attack.

 Risk assessment at its core involves identifying potential risks and the critical bottlenecks that could allow these risks to escalate into harmful outcomes.
 Bottlenecks may emerge as key failure points, vulnerabilities, or pathways through which misuse, unintended consequences, or emergent behaviors might proliferate.
-Traditional approaches like fault tree analysis work backwards from potential harms to identify contributing factors, while forward-looking methods like event trees help map how initial events might progress through various paths.
-These complementary perspectives on risk pathways, drawn from established fields like system safety, can provide useful mental models when thinking about AI risk scenarios - particularly given the complex, interconnected nature of AI system behaviors and their effects.
+Traditional approaches such as fault tree analysis work backwards from potential harms to identify contributing factors, while forward-looking methods like event trees help map how initial events might progress through various paths.
+These complementary perspectives on risk pathways, drawn from established fields such as system safety, can provide useful mental models when thinking about AI risk scenarios—particularly given the complex, interconnected nature of AI system behaviors and their effects.
 Together, these techniques lead to more comprehensive scenario generation, addressing the unique challenges posed by AI systems.

 Prospective Risk Analysis